zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Amelia isn’t finished with her problems, her compla ints.
 “And the handheld camera footage is so shaky that I feel ill watching  it.”
 “Handheld” (handheld) means, of course, that you are holding something in  your hand, such as a camera.
 “Footage” (footage) refers to part of a rec ording, part of the video.
 So, “handheld camera footage” would be part of the vide o that the person who was the videographer filmed not by using a special inst rument called a “tripod” to keep the camera still and steady, but rather by usi ng his hand and walking around with the video camera in his hand.

 When you use a handheld camera, sometimes the foota ge is “shaky” (shaky).
 “Shaky” means that it’s not steady.
-It looks like t he camera is moving back and forth all the time, and so it’s hard to watch the v ideo because everything keeps
+It looks like the camera is moving back and forth all the time, and so it’s hard to watch the v ideo because everything keeps

 moving up and down and from side to side.
 Lenny, ac cording to Victor, “was just having a good time, getting into the spirit of it.”
 “To get into the spirit” (spirit) of something means to get involved or interested in so mething in such a way that you are excited about it.